 - Successful development of AI and its application to population management requires extensive research into the basic reproductive physiology, anatomy and behavior of the species.

 - Information from our center's research into basic reproductive physiology is used to form a species-specific reproductive baseline database, which can be incorporated into health assessments for captive or free-ranging animals.

 - In collaboration with national and international zoological institutions, our center is developing AI procedures to facilitate reproductive and genetic management of ex situ populations of marine and terrestrial species.

 - Our center has developed AI using fresh and frozen-thawed sperm in five species of marine animals: killer whale, bottlenose dolphin, Pacific white-sided dolphin, beluga and the Magellanic penguin with over 50 offspring born to date.
-Research is currently underway to develop AI procedures in other marine animals including polar bears and penguins.
+Research is currently underway to develop AI procedures in other marine animals including polar bears, emperor penguins and sharks.